kliment-olechnovic/voronota/README.markdown

     ./voronota --mode get-balls-from-atoms-file < input.pdb > input.txt
     ./voronota --mode calculate-triangulation < input.txt > output.txt

+The first command reads a PDB file "input.pdb" and outputs a file "input.txt" that contains balls corresponding to the atoms in "input.pdb".
+The second command reads "input.txt" and outputs a file "output.txt" that contains a quasi-triangulation dual of the Voronoi diagram of the input balls.
+The formats of "input.txt" and "output.txt" are described in the next section.

 ## Formats of the generated files

 In "input.txt" the line format is "x y z r # comments".